 Young People and HIV/AIDS

-Approximately 1.1 million Americans are living with HIV/AIDS at the end of 2013, the most recent year for which information is available.
+An estimated 1.2 million Americans were living with HIV/AIDS at the end of 2013, the most recent year for which information is available.
 In 2014, youth aged 13 to 24 accounted for more than 1 in 5 new HIV diagnoses.
 That means at least one teenager or young adult in this country is infected with HIV every hour of every day.
-But many young people still do not think they are personally at risk for HIV.
+Still, many young people do not think they are personally at risk for HIV.

 How is HIV Spread?

 People infected with HIV carry the virus in their body fluids, including blood, semen, vaginal secretions, and breast milk.
 The virus can spread only if these HIV-infected fluids enter the bloodstream of another person.
 This can take place (1) through the linings of the vagina, rectum, mouth, or the opening at the tip of the penis; (2) through injection with a syringe; or (3) through a break in the skin, such as a cut or sore.
 The most common ways that people become infected with HIV are:

 Unprotected sexual intercourse (either vaginal or anal) with someone who has HIV.
 The majority of HIV-positive young adults in the U.S. become infected this way.

 Sharing needles or syringes (including those used for steroids) with someone who has HIV.

 Mother-to-child transmission during pregnancy, childbirth, or breast-feeding.
 This has declined steeply in the U.S. since the 1990s due to medications that protect infants from infection.

 Are You Afraid You May Already Have HIV?

 Some people develop mild, temporary flu-like symptoms or persistent swollen glands immediately after becoming infected with HIV.
 But symptoms are not a good indicator of HIV infection, because many people don’t experience any symptoms for many years.
 Even if you look and feel healthy, you could still be infected.